 We are always grateful for any support from parents and carers who would be willing to get involved in any of our litter picking or gardening activities.

 Our children have been working with the Police and Local Authority to improve traffic congestion.
 Please see our pictures below of our children doing their traffic survey and some of our children taking part in our climate change workshop.

-This term we are thinking about saving energy.
 Read the minutes of our meetings below to see what we are involved in.

 Please click the link below to view our film

 Click the link below to access some Eco educational games.

 Our Eco-councillors have been to visit a local recycling centre with Miss Shaw.
 They learned all about how materials are recycled and what they can be used for.
 They will be encouraging all of us to recycle our rubbish so that we can be as eco-friendly as possible.